tjtate/devstack/README.md

 devstack
 ========

-Just a starting point for development projects
+Just a starting point for development projects.

+must have node, compass, bower installed to get the most out of this.

 - run ```sudo npm install``` to install dependancies